uscensusbureau/the-opportunity-project/pages/proposal.md

 # Problem Statement Submission
 {: .text-base-darkest }

 The problem statement submission window has now closed for our summer/fall 2021 sprint cycle.
 Off-cycle sprints are still possible so we encourage stakeholders to submit problem statements following the below steps, and The Opportunity Project team will follow up.
-Submissions will be reviewed on a rolling basis..
+Submissions will be reviewed on a rolling basis.
 {: .font-sans-md }

 - Before you start drafting your problem statement proposal, please review the problem statement guidelines below.